Policy last updated

 - escalation process if mutually agreed resolution is not reached (refer to the section below 'Three-step framework for managing parent complaints')

-- keep written records of complaints which relate to the Child Information Sharing Scheme and the Family Violence Information Sharing Scheme - refer to Child and Family Violence Information Sharing Schemes for further information
+- keep written records of complaints which relate to the Child Information Sharing Scheme and the Family Violence Information Sharing Scheme - refer to for further information

 - for other complaints, keep a written record of serious, substantial or unusual complaints that require resolution actions and document all steps taken to achieve agreement